-Shark ADVICE for Bowes River mouth near HorrocksCurrent Alerts and Warnings
+Shark ADVICE for Yeagarup Beach on the South West CoastCurrent Alerts and Warnings

-A shark ADVICE has been issued due to a humpback whale carcass being washed up approximately 200metres south of the Bowes River mouth.
+A shark ADVICE has been issued due to a whale carcass that has come ashore at Yeagarup Beach in the Warren Region South West Coast.

-• It is possible the carcass will act as an attractant that could lead to sharks coming close in to shore along this stretch of coast.
+- It is possible the decomposing carcass will continue to act as an attractant that could lead to sharks coming close in to shore along this stretch of coast.

-• While it’s not uncommon for sharks to be present off the Western Australian coast throughout the year, people should exercise additional caution until the whale carcass is removed.
+- While it’s not uncommon for sharks to be present off the Western Australian coast throughout the year, people should exercise additional caution while the whale carcass remains present in the area.